MaiDaine/ArcaneRecursion/README.md

 ### TodoList

-1. Minimum skill list to test 3V3 (current progress: 80%)

-   6 Classes with passive + 3 skills each in order to test interaction between systems and iterate on AI

-2. AI improvement: custom brain
+1. AI improvement: custom brain

    Specialise profile for ai based on current class and assigned position in team

+2. Map neutral entities and events

+   Add obstacles and special tiles on map

 3. Complete skill list for current classes